A-kly/School-Vault/PSYCH 282/Topic 2 - Basic Kinds of Behaviour and Learning.md

 	- **Sensory adaptation:** Reduction in sensitivity of the sense organs caused by repeated stimulation
 	- **Fatigue:** Decrease in behaviour due to repeated or excessive use of muscles
 - Biological mechanism of habituation discovered by Eric Kandel in the sea slug, Aplysia
+### Sensitization
+- increase in the strength of a response to a repeated stimulus
+- Not specific to one stimulus
+	- Can result from repeated presentations of a stimulus or by arousal from extraneous stimuli